top of page

 The cage you choose depends a lot on your family dynamic, where you plan to keep your bunny, and your own personal preferences.
 Some people choose to keep their bunny in the house and others prefer a setup outside.
 Often people that keep their bunny in the house, will get a cage and leave the door open and it is enclosed in a play area.
 They often put a litter box in the cage or play area so the bunny can be potty-trained and receive more attention.
 Others may purchase a hutch that stays warmer if they are planning to keep the bunny outside.
 Often the bunny still has some sort of play area in both scenarios.
 It will have a lot to do with the size of your space as well.

 Cage Cleaning and Sanitation: Cages need to be kept in a clean and sanitary condition in order to promote a healthy living environment for the animals.
 Bedding needs to be changed as often as necessary to prevent over soiling and wetness; usually every other day to every couple days is best.
 For animals with contact bedding (bedding in which they come into direct contact), the bedding will typically need to be changed on a weekly basis at a minimum.
-Wire bottom floors need to be cleaned to remove any buildup of hair and fecal deposits.
+Wire bottom floors need to be cleaned weekly to remove any buildup of hair and fecal deposits.
 Trays are to be emptied and cleaned to prevent the buildup of waste.
 Power washing the cages periodically can be helpful on the wire cages.

+Did you know???
 Their manure is full of amazing nutrients for your garden, and you can use it right away, you don't have to let it sit like you do with chicken manure and others.
 Their manure is full of nutrients that your flowers, fruits and veggies need to thrive, so throw it out there and enjoy the benefits.

 Feed and Bedding Storage: Feed and bedding should be stored in a way that it does not attract mice and rats.
 It is best to keep it in an enclosed container.
 Bedding needs to be stored off the ground and away from walls.